 How to Serve Steamed Brussels Sprouts

 No matter how you steam them, steamed brussels sprouts are perhaps at their most delicious with a bit of butter melted over them and a sprinkle salt (and freshly ground black pepper, if you like).
-That said, there are plenty of other options, including a simple spritz of lemon juice or tossing them with a bit of toasted sesame oil or chile oil.
+That said, there are plenty of other options, including a simple spritz of lemon juice or tossing them with a bit of toasted sesame oil or chili oil.
 Using compound butter on steamed brussels sprouts is another tasty option.